6.5830/6.5831: Database Systems

 3-0-9.
 6.5830 is a Grad-H class.
 It counts as an engineering concentration (EC) subject in Systems.
 For Area II Ph.D. students in EECS, it satisfies the Systems TQE requirement.

 6.5831 is a undergraduate class designed to satisfy the AUS requirement in the EECS curriculum.
-For Fall 2024 (and possibly in future semesters) you may petition to have it satisfy the systems header requirement in lieu of 6.1800 (6.033) -- see here.
+For Spring 2026 (and possibly in future semesters) you may petition to have it satisfy the systems header requirement in lieu of 6.1800 (6.033) -- see here.

 Grading